Growing in Christian Character is very important in our walk with God. Peter said:

 The apostle Paul addressed the issue of growing in Christian character when he spoke to the Christians in Corinth as “babes in Christ” (1 Cor 3:1-3).
 And again in Heb 5:12-14, the scriptures confront spiritual immaturity.

-According to Peter in order to escape the corruption of the world, we need to diligently seek Christ in order to add some character traits to our faith so that we may partake of His divine nature.
+According to Peter to escape the corruption of the world, we need to diligently seek Christ to add some character traits to our faith so that we may partake of His divine nature.
 In other words, we can grow up to be spiritually mature and “look like Jesus” by building on a firm foundation of faith.

 A meditation on the excellence of the Word of God is found in Psa 119; “Your word I have hidden in my heart, that I might not sin against you.”